Version 3.12.0

 The player starts with the appropriate trait on their character sheet and rolls 4dF, shifting the result up or down the Fudge ladder by the rolled amount.
 The player compares the result to the GM-decided difficulty level, or to an opponent's relevant trait plus or minus an optional GM-decided modifier.
 A tie or better is considered a successful roll, and anything worse is considered a failed roll.

-Example: a PC with Athletics at Fair attempts to jump over a small river.
-The GM decides that the difficulty to do this would be Great, which is two levels higher than Fair, so the player would need to roll a +2 or better to succeed.
+Example: a PC with fair athletics attempts to jump over a small river.
+The GM decides that the difficulty to do this would be great, which is two levels higher than fair, so the player would need to roll a +2 or better to succeed.

 Success and failure at a trait check generally correspond to in-game success or failure, but not always.
 In any event, the results of a failed roll are always worse than they would have been if the roll had succeeded.